-2.1.2.1 IDENTIFICATION OF THE BASELINE SCENARIO AND PERFORMANCE STANDARD EVALUATION
+2.1.2.1 Identification of the Baseline Scenario

 Project Proponents must identify the most plausible and credible Baseline Scenario describing what would have occurred in absence of the Project activities.
 Under this Module, the Baseline Scenario must be limited to agricultural land uses.
 The geographical coordinates of the boundaries of each Project area must be unambiguously defined and provided to the Validation/Verification Body (VVB) in shapefile format.